CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-wordpress.md

 ## Optimise and speed-up your Wordpress

-There is multiple way to optimise your Wordpress and speed-up its response time.
+There are multiple ways to optimise your Wordpress and speed-up its response time.
-We provide different tools and software to help you in this task as Varnish for the HTTP cache, and Redis for the Object Cashing.
+We provide different tools and software to help you in this task as Varnish for the HTTP cache, and Redis for the object caching.

 ### HTTP Cache with Varnish